anira-project/anira/docs/sphinx/custom_backends.rst

   returns, never kept.

 A built-in engine has the same level.
-The core keeps one engine object per compiled-in engine for its own life and runs the engine's init once, with the same record, right before its first ``load``: ONNX Runtime creates its environment there, with the level in effect as its logger's severity, and every session of every loaded model is created over it; LiteRT its environment likewise, with the accelerators its registration finds, which a load's record is checked against; ExecuTorch initialises its runtime; LibTorch sets its intra-op thread count to one and c10's log level; TensorFlow Lite has nothing per process.
-What an engine builds at init outlives every loaded model of the engine on both sides, and a load before the init is ``ANIRA_ERROR_INVALID_STATE`` on both.
+The core keeps one engine object per compiled-in engine while a loaded model of the engine holds it (every loaded model holds the one object; the last to let go frees it, so a failed load or the last unload frees what init built right there, never at process exit, and the next load makes a new object) and runs the engine's init once per object, with the same record, right before its first ``load``: ONNX Runtime creates its environment there, with the level in effect as its logger's severity, and every session of every loaded model is created over it; LiteRT its environment likewise, with the accelerators its registration finds, which a load's record is checked against; ExecuTorch initialises its runtime; LibTorch sets its intra-op thread count to one and c10's log level; TensorFlow Lite has nothing per process.
+What an engine builds at init outlives every loaded model of the engine that holds the object (a custom engine's for as long as its handle, its pipelines or a loaded model holds it; a built-in engine's for as long as a loaded model does), and a load before the init is ``ANIRA_ERROR_INVALID_STATE`` on both.

 A status other than ``ANIRA_OK`` fails that ``anira_handler_prepare`` with it, the message naming the engine (``the engine 'com.example.myengine' refused init: it returned N``), and